lynnfaraday/aresmush.com/_root/tutorials/code/web-controllers.md

 ## Controller Properties

 Some controllers also have display properties or helpers.
-As mentioned previously, the Events controller has an `isApproved` helper to check if a character is logged in and approved.
+For example, some controllers have an `isApproved` helper to only show buttons or actions if a character is logged in and approved.

     session: service(),
     isApproved: function() {